NVIDIA/TensorRT/samples/opensource/sampleINT8/README.md

 	This output shows that the sample ran successfully; `PASSED`.

-### Sample `--help` options
+### Sample --help options

 To see the full list of available options and their descriptions, use the `-h` or `--help` command line option.
 For example:
 ```
-Usage: ./sample_int8 <network name> <optional params>
+Usage: ./sample_int8 <network name> [-h or --help] [--datadir=<path to data directory>] [--useDLACore=<int>]

-Optional params
+--help          Display help information
+--datadir       Specify path to a data directory, overriding the default.
+This option can be used multiple times to add multiple directories.
+If no data 					directories are given, the default is to use data/samples/ssd/ and data/ssd/
+--useDLACore=N  Specify a DLA engine for layers that support DLA.
+Value can range from 0 to n-1, where n is the number of DLA engines on the platform.
 --batch=N       Set batch size (default = 100).
 --start=N       Set the first batch to be scored (default = 100).
 All batches before this batch will be used for calibration.
 --score=N       Set the number of batches to be scored (default = 400).
-    --search Search for best calibration.
-Can only be used with legacy calibration algorithm.
-    --legacy Use legacy calibration algorithm.
-    --useLegacyEntropy Use legacy Entropy calibration algorithm.
-    --useDLACore=N Enable execution on DLA for all layers that support dla.
-Value can range from 0 to n-1, where n is the number of DLA engines on the      platform.
-    -h or --help Print this help menu.

 ```

 # Additional resources